Trump Takes Aim At A Centerpiece Of Obama's Environmental Legacy

 It could also jeopardize America's current role in international efforts to confront climate change.

-A senior White House official says the goal is to make the U.S. energy independent and to get the Environmental Protection Agency back to its core mission of maintaining clean air and water.
+A senior White House official says the goal is to make the U.S. energy-independent and to get the Environmental Protection Agency back to its core mission of maintaining clean air and water.

 In a symbolic gesture, the president is expected to sign the documents at EPA headquarters.